splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

 #.
 Activate Key type :guilabel:`JSON`, and select :guilabel:`CREATE`.
 A new service account key JSON file is then downloaded to your computer.
 #.
 In a new window or tab, go to :new-page:`Cloud Resource Manager API <https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com?pli=1>`, and activate the Cloud Resource Manager API.
 You need to activate this API so Splunk Infrastructure Monitoring can use it to validate permissions on the service account keys.

+.. _gcp-projects:

-To monitor multiple GCP projects with the integration described in this section for each one of the projects.
+.. note:: To monitor multiple GCP projects, repeat the steps described in this section for each one of the projects.

 .. _gcp-three:

 .. raw:: html